sparkney/danceguide/index.md

 Just download the SparkneyDance04.jar file and add it to your class path. <span style="color:lightblue">TODO: Link.</span>

 # Getting started

-All you need is few lines of code.
+## Hello world
 The Hello World example is two classes, the controller and an action.
 The controller mapps a request to the action.
 For this example, controller and actions need to be in the same package.

-## Hello world

 *Controller.java*